AdobeXD/plugin-samples/known-issues.md

 ### Events

-- Interactive Widgets do not support `Pointer%` events
+- Interactive elements do not support `Pointer%` events
 - `keypress` and `keyup` are not currently supported on macOS.
 - In React, checkboxes do not trigger `change` events.
 You can use a `ref` instead to assign an event handler. `<input type="checkbox" ref={el && el.addEventListener("change", e => /*…*/)} />`